tofacitinib (as citrate) tablet

 This leaflet answers some common questions about XELJANZ.

 It does not contain all the available information.
 It does not take the place of talking

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking

 XELJANZ against the benefits it is expected to have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.

 XELJANZ is used to treat moderate to severe active rheumatoid arthritis in adults.

-to reduce symptoms such as pain and swelling in your joints and can improve your performance of daily tasks.
+symptoms such as pain and swelling in your joints and can improve your performance

 Your doctor may have prescribed it for another reason.